 There are three variables which indicate when a prescribed medicine was first taken (used), as reported by the household respondent.
-They are the following: RXBEGDD indicates the day on which a person first started taking a medication, RXBEGMM denotes the month in which a person first started taking a medication, and RXBEGYRX reflects the year in which a person first started taking a medicine.
+They are the following: RXBEGDD indicates the day on which a person first started taking a medication, RXBEGMM denotes the month in which a person first started taking a medication, and RXBEGYRX reflects the year in which a person first started taking a medication.
 These "first taken" questions are only asked the first time a prescription is mentioned by the household respondent.
 These questions are not asked about refills of the prescription in subsequent rounds.
 Starting with the 2009 file, values were carried forward from prior rounds for all medications first reported in 2009.
-As a result, Panel 13 medications first reported in Rounds 1 or 2 in 2008 have RXBEGYRX = -1.
 Users should also note that the value -14 (not yet used or taken) is not relevant for refills.
 The variable DRUGIDX (see Section 2.6.1.2) can be used to determine whether a medication was reported in a prior round.
-For purposes of confidentiality, RXBEGYRX was bottom-coded at 1924, consistent with top-coding of the age variables on the 2009 Full Year Population Characteristics Public Use File (HC-123).
+For purposes of confidentiality, RXBEGYRX was bottom-coded at 1925, consistent with top-coding of the age variables on the 2010 Full Year Population Characteristics Public Use File (HC-132).

-2.6.2.2 Prescribed Medicine Attributes (RXNAME-RXSTRUNT)
+2.6.2.2 Prescribed Medicine Attributes (RXNAME-RXDAYSUP)